-FIA UAU.5.1 The TSF shall provide

-/PACE 1.
-PACE Protocol according to [ICAO-TR-SAC],

-- 2. Secure messaging in MAC-ENC according to [ICAO-TR-SAC], - 3.
-Symmetric Authentication Mechanism based on Triple-DES, AES to support user authentication.

-FIA_UAU.5.2 /PACE

-The TSF shall authenticate any user's claimed identity according to the following rules:

-- 1. TOE accepts the authentication attempt as Pre-personalization Agent by the Symmetric Authentication Mechanism with the Pre-personalization Agent Key. - 2.
-Having successfully run the PACE protocol the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with the key agreed with the terminal by means of the PACE protocol. - 3.
-The TOE accepts the authentication attempt as Personalization Agent by the Symmetric Authentication Mechanism with Personalization Agent Key.
+Hierarchical to: Dependencies: No other components No dependencies FIA_UAU.5.1 /PACE The TSF shall provide PACE Protocol according to [ICAO-TR-SAC], Secure messaging in MAC-ENC according to [ICAO-TR-SAC], Symmetric Authentication Mechanism based on Triple-DES, AES to support user authentication.
+FIA_UAU.5.2 /PACE The TSF shall authenticate any user's claimed identity according to the following rules: TOE accepts the authentication attempt as Pre-personalization Agent by the Symmetric Authentication Mechanism with the Pre-personalization Agent Key.
+Having successfully run the PACE protocol the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with the key agreed with the terminal by means of the PACE protocol.
+The TOE accepts the authentication attempt as Personalization Agent by the Symmetric Authentication Mechanism with Personalization Agent by the Symmetric Authentication Mechanism with Personalization Agent Key.

-FIA_UAU.6/PACE Re-authenticating - Re-authenticating of Terminal by the TOE terminal.
+FIA_UAU.6/PACE Re-authenticating - Re-authenticating of Terminal by the TOE